Kyūdō: Technique

+Throughout the process, the kyūdō practitioner maintains ritual breathing between each action, which creates ma-ai between intervals.

 While other schools' shooting also conforms to the hassetsu outlined above, the naming of some steps and some details of the execution of the shot may differ.

 Rankings

-Using a system which is common to modern budō (martial art) practices, most Western kyūdō schools periodically hold examinations, which, if the archer passes, results in the conveying of a grade, which can be kyū or dan level.
-Traditional schools, however, often rank students as a recognition of attaining instructor status using the older menkyo (license) system of koryū budō.
+Kyūdō ranking system was established by the DNBK in 1923, using a system which is now common to modern budō (martial art) practices.
+Most kyūdō federations periodically hold examinations, which, if the archer passes, permits them to register for a grade, which can be kyū or dan level.
+Traditional schools, however, often rank students as a recognition of their achievement and as permission to instruct at various levels using the older menkyo (license) system of koryū budō.

-In Japan, generally the kyū ranks are only really tested for and achieved in high schools and colleges, with adults skipping the kyū ranks and moving straight on to the first dan.
-Dan testing is infrequent, sometimes occurring as rarely as once or twice a year.
-It is generally held by the prefecture kyūdō federation and the archer may have to travel to the prefecture capital or a large city to test.
-Often testing includes many archers and may take as much as 6 to 8 hours to test all of the prospective students.
-Kyū ranking tests are more frequent, tend to be held at schools and are not typically subject to difficult travel.
+One's first shinsa is generally mushitei (unspecified), the performance in which will determine one's first rank.
+Generally the 3rd, 2nd, and 1-kyū ranks are more common among students, while adults will sometimes skip the kyū ranks entirely and move straight on 1-dan, though this depends significantly on the policy of the regional federation.
+Dan test frequency also varies depending on location, occurring anywhere as often as 4 times a year to as rarely as only once or twice a year.
+Such tests are generally held by the prefecture kyūdō federation and the archer may have to travel quite a distance to the prefectural capital or a large city to test.
+Often testing includes many archers and may take as much as 6 to 8 hours to test all of the different levels, though the COVID-19 pandemic did result in temporary changes in how testing was run.
+One of these changes was the introduction of video shinsa that could be submitted to reduce the need to travel as well the risk of infection - an approach that was later extended to overseas practitioners testing up to 2-dan.

-While kyūdō's kyū and dan levels are similar to those of other budō practices, colored belts or similar external symbols of one's level are not worn by kyūdō practitioners.
+While kyūdō's system of kyū and dan levels are similar to those of other budō practices, colored belts or similar external symbols of one's level are not worn by kyūdō practitioners.